How To Report Cost Segregation On Your Tax Return

 If the cost segregation study was completed the same year the property was put into service, you can report accelerated depreciation using IRS Form 4562, Depreciation and Amortization.
 This form will be submitted with your federal income tax return.

-On this form, you will need to provide information including:
+On this form, you will need to provide information related to depreciation elections, including:

 - Depreciation for Section 179 property